aaubs/ds24/content/m3_eco/01_Intro to Traditional Deep Learning/_index.md

 ---
-title: Intro to Deep Learning
+title: Intro to Traditional Deep Learning
 weight: 1
 disableToc: true
-draft: true
+draft: false
 ---

 This chapter introduces you to the basics of deep learning, including its history, important concepts, and applications.